-You must use Meta Business Manager
+You must use Meta Business Suite

 Dealing with Facebook means managing various different assets that are all linked together in different ways: